-How you react when your partner behaves contrary to your expectations depends on you but you should have the freedom to hold your partner and the entire relationship in general to certain standards.
-It’s best to spell these out clearly early on so that your partner does not later accuse you of not realizing the importance of freedom in a relationship.
+How you react when your partner behaves contrary to your expectations depends on you, but you should have the freedom to hold your partner and the entire relationship to certain standards.
+It’s best to spell these out clearly early on, so that your partner does not later accuse you of not realizing the importance of freedom in a relationship.

 Related Reading: Expectations In Relationships: The Right Way To Manage Them

 7. Giving freedom to your partner

 Z. Sajita, a finance professional, ended her relationship when she felt the freedom she was giving to her boyfriend of seven years was not being returned.
 “I used to never question his decisions or his activities while I was always expected to provide answers for mine,” she recalls.

 “It was only much later that I realized I was being shortchanged emotionally and decided to call it off though we didn’t have any other problems,” she adds.
 You need to give freedom to expect it in return.
 Learning how to give freedom in a relationship is the first step toward building a strong foundation.

 8. Being yourself